overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 - These operations have a return type of the form `Kind<F, A>`(=`F<A>`), which is generic and agnostic of the `Effect`.
 - The `Repo<F>` inherits from `Async<F>`, which is a typeclass from Arrow Library to represent _Effectful Operations_.
 - Our services implement `Repo<F>` typeclass with their respective Effect types.
-- In these concrete implementations, `IO` and `MonoK` supply concrete instances for `Async<F>`, and the service repository functions are mapped to `Repo` operations, using `IO` and `MonoK` from Arrow Library - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-mvc-validation/src/main/kotlin/mvc/Configurations.kt#L36-L51) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-reactive-validation/src/main/kotlin/reactive/Configurations.kt#L27-L42).
+- In these concrete implementations, `IO` and `MonoK` supply concrete instances for `Async<F>`, and the service repository functions are mapped to `Repo` operations - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-mvc-validation/src/main/kotlin/mvc/Configurations.kt#L34-L43) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-reactive-validation/src/main/kotlin/reactive/Configurations.kt#L24-L33).

 ### Templates using Typeclasses

 Now we can weave our business-logic into generic templates depending on the generic operations of the typeclass `Repo<F>`. **Templates** are generic functions and they depend on Typeclasses.
 This dependency can be achieved by passing typeclass as a function argument or declaring the template functions as extensions to a typeclass.
-I used the latter in my POC - [Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/validation-templates/src/main/kotlin/top/rules/UserRules.kt).
-This file has all the validation rules for a user and the order in which these validations should run.
+I used the latter in my POC - [Ref](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/validation-templates/src/main/kotlin/top/rules/UserRules.kt).
+This file has all the validation rules for a user.
 The typeclass here is `EffectValidator<F, S, ValidationError>`, which in-turn is composed of two typeclasses `ValidatorAE<S, E>` (abstracts Validation Strategies) and `Repo<F>` (Discussed above).
 The generics in these typeclasses stand for:

 - F : Effect type - Used by `Repo<F>` to signify the effect in which the DB operates.
 - S : Strategy type - Used to decide the strategy in which validations should run (e.g. Fail-Fast or Error-Accumulation).

-However, these rules are generic functions aka Templates, which are agnostic of validation orchestration strategy (`S`) and the paradigm Effect (`F`) in which these are triggered (blocking/reactive).
-This can also be seen from the return types of these functions - `Kind<F, Kind<S, Unit>>`
+However, these User-rules are generic functions aka _Templates_, which are agnostic of validation orchestration strategy (`S`) and the paradigm Effect (`F`) in which these are triggered (blocking/reactive).
+This can also be seen from the return types of these functions - `Kind<F, Kind<S, Boolean>>`.

 ### How services consume templates

 - To consume these templates, the `EffectValidator<F, S, ValidationError>` typeclass acts as the bridge between services and templates.
 - The concrete implementations of the typeclass supplied by Services, essentially fill in the blanks for the templates.
 - These templates work as shared logic, and the services can use those concrete instances to consume all these templates.
-- Refer how both the services are able to seamlessly call the validation templates using the concrete instances without rewriting the rules and orchestration - [WebMVC Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-mvc-validation/src/main/kotlin/mvc/HandlersX.kt#L23-L34) and [WebFlux Ref](https://github.com/overfullstack/ad-hoc-poly/blob/85ce3b819a/kofu-reactive-validation/src/main/kotlin/reactive/HandlersX.kt#L22-L36).
+- Refer how both the services are able to seamlessly call the validation templates using the concrete instances without rewriting the rules and orchestration:
+  - WebMVC Ref - [This](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-mvc-validation/src/main/kotlin/mvc/Handlers.kt#L24-L55) is replaced with [This](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-mvc-validation/src/main/kotlin/mvc/HandlersX.kt#L18-L31)
+  - WebFlux Ref - [This](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-reactive-validation/src/main/kotlin/reactive/Handlers.kt#L18-L63) is replaced with [This](https://github.com/overfullstack/ad-hoc-poly/blob/4a4b674ec88179d25202d21df670e2fd758c808a/kofu-reactive-validation/src/main/kotlin/reactive/HandlersX.kt#L19-L35).

 ### Loose Coupling

-Sharing code among micro-services is seen as an anti-pattern as it cause tight coupling.
+Sharing code among micro-services is seen as an anti-pattern as it causes tight coupling.
 But, this is a loose-coupled sharing.
-As discussed above, these templates are "extensions" of typeclass and services (consumers) are the ones, which breathe life into them.
-That means, any new service or service migration can pick and borrow and extend those well-tested small and large features for _free_ with minor efforts!
+As discussed above, these templates are **Extensions** of typeclass and services (consumers) are the ones, which breathe life into them.
+That means, any new service or service migration can pick and borrow and extend at granular level, all those well-tested small and large features for _free_ with minor efforts!
 Moreover, typeclasses are entirely extensible to support more operations, in turn, to extend and expand our template base.

 ## Outcomes and Conclusions